-On December 21, 2021, the Company, and its former wholly owned subsidiary Fabled Copper Corp. ("Fabled Copper") completed a statutory plan of arrangement (the "Arrangement") under the Business Corporations Act ("BCBCA").
-The purpose of the Arrangement and the related transactions was to reorganize the Company and Fabled Copper into two separate publicly traded companies:
+On December 21, 2021, the Company completed the arrangement with Fabled Copper Corp. ("Fabled Copper"), a former wholly owned subsidiary of the Company, with respect to a corporate restructuring by way of a statutory plan of arrangement (the "Arrangement") under the Business Corporations Act ("BCBCA").
+The purpose of the Arrangement and the related transactions was to reorganize the Company into two separate publicly traded companies:

-- Fabled Silver, which is a silver gold exploration company focused on exploring and developing the Santa María Project; and - Fabled Copper, which is an exploration company focused on British Columbia copper assets, which holds an option interest in the Muskwa Project and the Bronson Property.
+- Fabled Silver, which is a silver gold exploration company focused on exploring and developing the Santa Maria Project; and - Fabled Copper, which is an exploration company focused on British Columbia copper assets, which holds an option interest in the Muskwa Project and the Bronson Property.